-INTEGRATED HOMELINK® UNIVERSAL TRANSCEIVER (if so equipped)
+HOMELINK® UNIVERSAL TRANSCEIVER (if so equipped)

-The Integrated HomeLink® Universal Transceiver provides a convenient way to consolidate the functions of up to three individual hand-held transmitters into one built-in device.
+The HomeLink® Universal Transceiver provides a convenient way to consolidate the functions of up to three individual hand-held transmitters into one built-in device.

-Integrated HomeLink® Universal Transceiver:
+HomeLink® Universal Transceiver:

 - Will operate most Radio Frequency (RF) devices such as garage doors, gates, home and office lighting, entry door locks and security systems. - Is powered by your vehicle's battery.
 No separate batteries are required.
-If the vehicle's battery is discharged or is disconnected, HomeLink[®] will retain all programming.
+If the vehicle's battery is discharged or is disconnected, HomeLink® will retain all programming.

-Once the Integrated HomeLink[®] Universal Transceiver is programmed, retain the original transmitter for future programming procedures (i.e., new vehicle purchases).
-Upon sale of the vehicle, the programmed Integrated HomeLink[®] Universal Transceiver buttons should be erased for security purposes.
-For additional information refer to "Programming the Integrated HomeLink[®] Universal Transceiver" later in this section.
+Once the Homel ink® Universal Transceiver is programmed, retain the original transmitter for future programming procedures (i.e., new vehicle purchases).
+Upon sale of the vehicle, the programmed HomeLink® Universal Transceiver buttons should be erased for se-For additional curity purposes. information refer to "Programming the HomeLink® Universal Transceiver" later in this section.

-- Do not use the Integrated HomeLink[®] Universal Transceiver with any garage door opener that lacks safety stop and reverse features as required by federal safety standards.
+- Do not use the HomeLink® Universal Transceiver with any garage door opener that lacks safety stop and reverse features as required by federal safety standards.
 (These standards became effective for opener models manufactured after April 1, 1982).
 A garage door opener which cannot detect an object in the path of a closing garage door and then automatically stop and reverse, does not meet current federal safety standards.
 Using a garage door opener without these features increases the risk of serious injury or death. - During programming, your garage door or gate may open or close.
-Make sure that people and objects are clear of the garage door or gate that you are programming. - Your vehicle's engine should be turned off while programming the Integrated HomeLink[®] Universal Transceiver.
+Make sure that people and objects are clear of the garage door or gate that you are programming. - Your vehicle's engine should be turned off while programming the HomeLink® Universal Transceiver.